 A realization dawned on the owner of a services company located in Waterloo, Ontario – what got him here, wasn’t going to get him to his next big goal.
-To date, his leadership of the company had built a solid product offering, a strong customer base, and a steady income stream.
-However, they had plateaued well short of what was possible; they weren’t close to achieving their full potential.
-The problem was the plateau was proving to be very difficult to raise above.
+To date, his leadership had built a solid product offering, a strong customer base, and a steady income stream.
+However, the company had plateaued well short of what was possible; they weren’t close to achieving their full potential.
+The problem was the plateau was proving to be very difficult to rise above.
 The owner astutely realized that leaders get the results they lead, and decided to challenge his own leadership approach and called Axiom.

 Starting with the End in Mind

 When first sitting down with Greg Pinks, Chief Leadership Officer of Axiom, they started by defining the end goals.
 What would success look like in 2, 5, or 10 years?
 What is the ultimate success the business and the leader are trying to achieve?
 From here they laid groundwork for what the team would have to look like to meet these lofty goals, and how they would need to be working, acting, and interacting with one another.
 Finally, the big question – how would the owner have to lead in order to have this team acting as they just described; fully and completely aligned with achieving the future business goals?
 What they came up with was a defined shift from how he was leading today.